THE WORLD IS NOT ENOUGH

 Rating: 2 Walther PPKs

 Besides a car with rocket launchers - oh, and six beverage cup holders, titter, titter, comic relief - this is a ghastly array: x-ray glasses that Bond uses only to find guns on men who are obviously wearing guns, and to stare at women in their underwear - glasses that he's wearing in a casino, and he doesn't even cheat at cards - and a watch with a grappling hook that is used in an absurdly ill-staged stunt that looks like one of those cheap grappling-hook action figures that you could never get to work properly.
 And a vest that blows up into a big inflatable ball, so ridiculously specific in its application ("Wear this, 007, in case you happen to be caught in an avalanche cause by an explosion you created") that it rings the biggest bullshit screenwriting alarm that I have.

-Worse still: this was Desmond Llewelyn's final performance as Q; the 85-year-old actor died in a car accident a month after the film's performance.
+Worse still: this was Desmond Llewelyn's final performance as Q; the 85-year-old actor died in a car accident a month after the film's premiere.
 His last scene was eerily well-written to work as a goodbye to the character, totally by accident (Llewelyn had every intention of returning for at least another film), and it is a moment of dignity and grace that is incomparably better than Bernard Lee's or Lois Maxwell's final scenes as M and Moneypenny.
 But we are also introduced to Q's replacement, joshingly called "R" by 007, and played by John Cleese: surely the most obvious choice, but the writers were so anxious to play to Cleese's comic skills that they give him a truly odious amount of bumbling to do, and it does not bode well for the future.